Mission Creek Corrections Center for Women (MCCCW)

 MCCCW's Regular Visiting Hours have also been published below as a quick reference for your convenience.

-Many family friendly events are hosted at MCCCW.
+Many scheduled events are hosted at MCCCW.
 These events may disrupt regularly scheduled visiting hours.
-Please refer to the MCCCW Family, Religious, Cultural Events and LFC Meeting Dates Calendar (pdf) for information regarding upcoming scheduled events.
+Please refer to the MCCCW Event Calendar (pdf) for information regarding upcoming scheduled events.

 Regular Visiting Hours

 Below are the regularly scheduled visiting hours for each unit that accepts visitors at MCCCW.
 Regular visiting hours are subject to change due to unplanned incidents, as well as scheduled events.
-Please check facility alerts & notices, as well as the Family, Religious, Cultural Events and LFC Meeting Dates Calendar (pdf) and Visitor's Guidelines (pdf) for information that may impact your travel plans.
+Please check the facility alerts & notices, MCCCW Visiting Schedule Calendar (pdf), MCCCW Event Calendar (pdf), and Visitor's Guidelines (pdf) for information that may impact your travel plans.

 *Monday visits only occur if it is a state holiday.